Join us October 23rd at 10:30 a.m. when we discuss The Autobiography of Miss Jane Pittman by Ernest J. Gaines.

-Ask at the front desk for a copy of this best-selling novel or email us at firstname.lastname@example.org to reserve your copy.
-And be sure to mark your calendars for these upcoming book discussions:
+Ask at the desk or email firstname.lastname@example.org to reserve a copy of this classic.
+And be sure to mark your calendars for these upcoming discussions:

 11/27/18–The Group by Mary McCarthy